 Physical neglect refers to the materials the child needs to survive.
 They are underfed, under-clothed, and may not have adequate shelter.

 Medical neglect is when a caretaker does not provide proper medical care and attention to the child.
 For example, if the child requires prescription medication, a negligent caretaker would not give this to them.

 Educational neglect occurs when a caretaker doesn't correctly attend to the child's education.
 Children with learning disabilities are often victims of this because of the extra attention they need.
-For example, they might not enroll them in school and not provide homeschooling.
+For example, they might not enroll them in school or provide homeschooling.

-Finally, emotional neglect is when the child's emotional needs are not being met.
+Finally, emotional neglect is when the child's emotional needs are unmet.
 This includes failing to get counseling for children in crisis and allowing them to consume drugs and alcohol.

-But a foster parent can offer them the chance to have a safe and loving home.
+Foster parents in the United States can offer children the chance to have a safe and loving home.
 The Commonwealth of Virginia needs more good people like you to consider fostering and make the call to us.